IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 1.  **Generate `NEXTAUTH_SECRET` ONCE:**
     *   In your terminal, run: `openssl rand -base64 32`.
     *   Copy the output. **This is your definitive `NEXTAUTH_SECRET` for this entire project.**
+    *   Use this **EXACT SAME SECRET** in `.env.local`, in your Vercel Project Settings, AND in your Google Cloud Build trigger settings for prototypes.
 2.  **Replace Placeholders in `.env.local`:**
     *   Update `NEXTAUTH_SECRET` in `.env.local` with the value you just generated.
     *   Substitute **ALL** other placeholder values (e.g., `YOUR_ACTUAL_STRIPE_TEST_SECRET_KEY_GOES_HERE`) with your **actual TEST keys**.